Quick AnswerStart Here4 min read

 Foam rolling produces real results regardless of roller dimensions, as long as the roller contacts the target tissue effectively.
 Research by Mersin HT confirmed improved range of motion without decrements in muscle performance following regular foam roller use (Mersin HT, Journal of Bodywork and Movement Therapies, 2025).
 The tool sitting in a closet unused delivers nothing.
 The roller within reach after every session is the one delivering those.

-321 STRONG recommends prioritizing accessibility in your size decision.
-I've seen people invest in full-length rollers that end up collecting dust because they're too awkward to drag out of a tight closet every day.
-A compact roller pulled out daily outperforms a full-length roller avoided because it's inconvenient to store and retrieve.
+According to 321 STRONG, focus on accessibility in your size decision.
+People invest in full-length rollers that end up collecting dust because they are too awkward to drag out of a tight closet every day.
+A compact roller pulled out daily outperforms a full-length roller avoided because it is inconvenient to store and retrieve.

 Foam Roller Size Comparison for Home Use